aggrhythm/Tutor-Tank/README.md

 1. Run `npm i` to install dependencies.

 ### ML Model
-- [Colab Notebook](https://colab.research.google.com/drive/10hSr7wpMQNPmS76F60IiNK9UN8dNSILe?usp=sharing) or view the notebook saved as "Tutor Tank" from the repo.
+- [Colab Notebook](https://colab.research.google.com/drive/10hSr7wpMQNPmS76F60IiNK9UN8dNSILe?usp=sharing) or view the notebook saved as "Adam.ipynb" from the repo.

 Inside the notebook:
 1. Download all required packages and libraries.